TEAMMATES/teammates/docs/getting-started.md

 The frontend will be available at `http://localhost:4200`.

-## Step 4: Set up test accounts
+## Step 5: Set up test accounts

 To test TEAMMATES locally, you will need an instructor and a student account.

 1. Configure `app.admins` property in `build.properties`.
 The default value is `app_admin@gmail.com`.
 2. Visit [/web/front/request](http://localhost:4200/web/front/request) and submit the form.
 3. Visit [/web/admin/home](http://localhost:4200/web/admin/home) and sign in as admin.
-4. Approve the pending account verification request.
+4. Click the **Review** button on the pending account verification request.
-5. Use the admin search feature at [/web/admin/search](http://localhost:4200/web/admin/search) to find the account verification request, expand the row, and retrieve the registration link.
+5. Approve the request from the detail page.
+6. Copy the welcome link from the Request Details card.
-6. Use the registration link to activate the account.
+7. Use the welcome link to activate the account.
-7. You now have access to all TEAMMATES features.
+8. You now have access to all TEAMMATES features.

-## Step 5: Next Steps
+## Step 6: Next Steps

 Your environment is now ready.
 Here's what to do next: